Opus 17 (Don't You Worry 'bout Me): Background

 Billboard praised the "excellent vocal and instrumental production."
 Cash Box described the song as a "pulsating, blues-soaked romancer with an infectious, Seasons-associated repeating, danceable riff."
+Record World said it "gets rolling like mad and then modulates upward."

 Chart history

 The song was released as the official follow-up to "Working My Way Back to You" and reached the #13 position on the Billboard Hot 100 singles chart.